Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Data-Inspired Feature Ranking Simulations

 \subsection{Robust Regression Simulations}

 We illustrate another use-case of our framework by showing how \method\;can be tailored to account for the presence of outliers.
 We simulate responses as done in the regression setting, and introduce outliers as follows.
 We first select samples in the top and bottom $q/2\%$ quantiles for a randomly chosen \emph{non-signal feature}.
 For these selected samples, we corrupt their responses by drawing them from $N(\mu_{corrupt}, 1)$ and $N(-\mu_{corrupt}, 1)$ for the bottom and top quantile samples, respectively.
-In our simulations, we vary across $q$ in $\{0, 1, 2.5, 5\}$ and $\mu_{corrupt}$ in $\{10, 25\}$ for a variety of sample sizes $n$.
+In our simulations, we vary across $q$ in $\{0,\; 1,\; 2.5,\; 5\}$ and $\mu_{corrupt}$ in $\{10,\; 25\}$ for a variety of sample sizes $n$.
 We tailor \method\;to this setting by using a robust version of ridge regression \citep{owen2007robust} as our choice of regularized GLM, and negative Huber loss as our similarity metric.
 We compare these choices to those used in the regression setting (ridge regression and $\rsq$).
 We shall refer to these particular settings as \method\;(Huber) and \method\;(ridge).

 Simulation results for the Enhancer dataset with responses simulated via the LSS function are shown in Figure \ref{fig:robust_sims}.
-Results for other datasets and regression functions are shown in Appendix~\ref{supp:robust}.
+Results for other datasets and regression functions are similar and provided in Appendix~\ref{supp:experiments}.
 We observe that \method\;(Huber)'s performance is more robust than competing methods including \method\;(ridge) and often remains accurate as both $\mu_{corrupt}$ and the percentage of outliers increase.